slackhappy/Mr_Potato_Head/README.md

 [`https://github.com/slackhappy/Mr_Potato_Head`](https://github.com/slackhappy/Mr_Potato_Head)

-2. Fork their Repo
+2. Fork the Repo
-3. From the new Repo on your GitHub, copy the clone from https url to your clipboard.

 In Cloud 9:

-1. Create a new workspace using the "Clone from URL" option
+1. Create a new workspace by going to "Repositories" [https://c9.io/account/repos](https://c9.io/account/repos).
+You should see `Mr_Potato_Head`.
+Click "Clone to Edit".
-2. Add your assigned body part to `potatohead.html`
+2. Add your assigned body part to `potatohead.html`.
+Use "Preview" or "Run" to make sure you did it correctly.
 3. Once you are complete with the html, do the following steps:
   - Check that you modified the correct file with `git status`
   - Make a commit with `git add` and `git commit`